 Headaches or Migraines

 If a patient experiences any of the above symptoms consistently during periods or in a cyclical nature during the month, they should alert their gynecologist.

-Monthly vomiting, painful bowel movement, and excruciatingly painful pelvic and menstrual pain is normal during one’s period.
+Monthly vomiting, painful bowel movement, and excruciatingly painful pelvic and menstrual pain are normal during one’s period.

-Regular vomiting, painful bowel movements, and abnormal pain during one’s period is not normal.
+Regular vomiting, painful bowel movements, and abnormal pain during one’s period are not normal.
 Patients know their body best, and if they are experiencing abnormal pain, they should consult a gynecologist.

 What is the distinction between abnormal periods and painful periods?

 Painful menstrual cramping correlates with this primary symptom of abnormal periods.
-The reason why they are listed as two separate symptoms is because painful periods can include more than just painful menstrual cramping.
+The reason why they are listed as two separate symptoms is that painful periods can include more than just painful menstrual cramping.
 On the other hand, abnormal periods are not just limited to painful periods.
 It is possible for an individual to experience an abnormal period and endometriosis, without the period being particularly painful as a patient can experience any of the other following symptoms listed above.

 Is endometriosis defined by painful periods?